nostyleguy/io_scene_swg_msh/README.md

 * Extents: Automatically compute Extents (box and sphere)
 * Collision Extents: Reads CollisionExtents and stores their binary data in a Custom Property so they can be exported.
 No edit support, but non-destructive
 * Floor: Saves floor file name in custom property
-* Hardpoints: Supports hardpoints as empty objects
+* Hardpoints: Supports hardpoints as empty "Arrows" objects.
+The name of the Arrows empty will become the name of the hardpoint at export.
+To add a hardpoint:
+  * Create an empty Arrows object in Object mode:
+    * Shift+A -> Empty -> Arrows
+  * Make the new Empty a child of a mesh object:
+    * In Object Mode, multi-select the Arrow then the Mesh
+    * Ctrl+P -> Object
 * Shader: Shader name of each SPS is read and stored on a Custom Property which will be used at export.
   * If you are creating a new object from scratch, add a Custom Property named "Shader" with the shader path as the value (e.g: "shader/defaultappearance.sht").
 On export, this will be filled in the SPS's shader NAME chunk.